donellellis/simon-v2/README.md

 ## Features

 ### Current
-* One game level that displays a unique, randomly generated sequence each time the page is reloaded.
+* Five game levels that display a unique, randomly generated sequence each time the user attempts the level.
+* As the player advances, the game sequence increases in length.
-* A player can attemt to match the sequence once and is prompted when a match is successful.
+* A player can attemt to match the sequence multiple times and is prompted to advance to the next level when a match is successful.
 * A player is prompted to try again if the attempt is unsuccessful.

-### Future
-* A player will be able to advance to the next level when a match is successful
-* The game will include 5  levels, each building in complexity by adding one addiitonal item to the sequence
-* A player will be able to attempt a level an infinite number of times until successful without needing to refresh the page
-* After a player clicks the play button, the user interface will display a ring around the gameboard that flashes three times before the computer displays the random sequence and again to prompt the player's input.

 ## Contributing